-- 1 Open the RS_Init dialog box, and select Configure a Server Product, then choose Continue.
-You see the Configure Server Products dialog box.
+- 1 From the rs_init menu, select Configure a Server Product.
+The screen you see lists the Sybase products that are installed in the release directory.

 - 2 Select Replication Server.

 - 3 Select Install a New Replication Server.

 You see a list of tasks you must complete to install a new Replication Server.